softworkz/emby-wiki/Playback-Check-ins.md

 To report progress make an HTTP POST call to **/Sessions/Playing/Progress**

 The contents of the request are identical to the playback start message.

-Playback progress should be reported as often as is reasonable based on the device and connection to the server.
-The server dashboard will show a users current activity for several minutes after each progress update, so it's best to not let too much time pass between updates.
+Playback progress should be reported at the following times:

+* Automatically every 10 seconds
+* Immediately following any user interaction with the player, for example, pause, un-pause, etc.

+The server will automatically increment playback progress every second, so it is not necessary to automatically report more often than at 10 second intervals.
+The progress reports coming from the app will be used to re-calibrate the automatic progress increment on the server.

 ## Playback Stopped